 - Maximum limit is 2000 records

-Records beyond this limit are completely ignored.
-This is not a bug — it is a platform limitation.
+Records beyond this limit are ignored.

 Why Delegation Warning Is Dangerous